 - Let rest for at least 10 minutes before serving.
 Serve with chips, in rice bowls, or on top of chicken or fish.

-You can store this salsa in the fridge for about 1 week before discarding.
+You can store fresh pico de gallo in the fridge for about 1 week before discarding.